ostark/craft-mute-deprecations/README.md

     "bootstrap": "ostark\\MuteDeprecations\\Bootstrap"
 }
 ```
-The [Bootstrap class](https://github.com/ostark/craft-mute-deprecations/blob/master/src/Bootstrap.php) with the `bootstrap()` method, shows how to swap out a core service from the container.
+In the [Bootstrap class](https://github.com/ostark/craft-mute-deprecations/blob/master/src/Bootstrap.php), you learn how access the `Craft::$app` instance, use services and to swap out a Craft core component from the container.

 ### Links